How Many People Still Use a Landline Phone in 2018? New Research Finds

 What about businesses?

 It’s difficult to find definitive numbers on business landline use.

 We know it’s common for established small businesses to stick with their existing landline services.
 The audio quality is better, they can bundle the service, and they’ve already paid for installation (often the most expensive part of landline services).

 We also know it’s common for new(er) businesses to choose voice over internet protocol (VOIP) services instead of landlines.
 These are more cost-efficient and easier to manage.

 And still, it’s common for businesses to switch from landline to VOIP services.

 All of these cases are common, but, unfortunately, we have no recent numbers on American usage.
-We do know, worldwide, VOIP services are expected to hit 1 billion users by the end of this year, creating a global market value of approximately $98.8 billion as of 2017, and that it's supposed to reach $140 billion in 2021.
+We do know that the global market value for VOIP services is approximately $98.8 billion as of 2017, and that it's supposed to reach $140 billion in 2021.